Mental Illness: What does it mean? Key symptoms & Causes

 Mental illnesses generally arise from a combination of genetic and environmental influences, including:

-• Brain Chemistry Imbalances: Neurotransmitters are natural chemicals in the brain that transmit signals between nerve cells.
-When the neural systems that handle these chemicals are disturbed, it disrupts nerve function and contributes to disorders such as depression and other mood disturbances.
+- Brain Chemistry Imbalances: Neurotransmitters are natural chemicals in the brain that transmit signals between nerve cells.
+Alterations in neurotransmitter systems, along with changes in brain circuits, genetics, and environmental factors, are associated with conditions such as depression and other mood disorders.

 How Can I Prevent and Manage Mental Illness?